 The Morgan's collection of drawings numbers about 10,000 sheets, including several thousand drawings bound in sketchbooks and albums.
-The collection's primary focus is European drawings executed before 1825, but the Library's holdings include a growing number of nineteenth- and twentieth-century works
+The collection's primary focus is European drawings executed before 1825, but the Morgan's holdings include a growing number of nineteenth- and twentieth-century works

 Rembrandt Harmensz. van Rijn,